 Basketball is designed for both male and female athletes who participate on the HHS Basketball team.
 This course is designed to increase basketball-related skills, cardiovascular conditioning, advanced body conditioning, and weight training, as related to Basketball.
 This course will meet the PE requirement for graduation.
-Basketball coach signature required.
+A basketball coach's signature is required.